-An appeal may be made Table 2 to the P&E Court only r 7 port 4 An appear may be made i Minister under chapte i , pait 4.
-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) 1 A person given a decision notice about the decision 2 If the decision is to register premises or renew the registration of premises-an owner or occupier of premises in the affected area for the registered premises who is dissatisfied with the decision The Minister - If an owner or occupier starts the appeal - the owner of the registered premises under a local law about- other than a use that is tl - nditions applied, consequence of prohibited Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person who- (a) applied for the decision; and (b) is dissatisfied with the decision or conditions.
-The local government - - Appeal Table 3 s to the tribunal only 1.
-Building advisory ager An appeal may be made work required code asse ncy appeals against giving a develop ment approval for build ding work to the extent the building ions.
-Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A building advisory agency for the development application related to the approval The assessment manager The applicant 1 A concurrence agency for the development application related to the approval 2 A private certifier for the development application related to the approval 3.
-Certain decisions unde An appeal may be made (a) the Building Act, othe (b) the Plumbing and Dra against a decision unde r than a decision made b r- Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any)
+Appeals Table 2 to the P&E Court only An appeal may be made against a decision of the 7, part 4.
+Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person given a decision notice about the decision If the decision is to register premises or renew the registration of premises-an owner or occupier of premises in the affected area for the registered premises who is dissatisfied with the decision The Minister - If an owner or occupier starts the appeal - the owner of the registered premises under a local law about- other than a use that is t ding or other structure. he natural and ordinary consequence of prohibited Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A person who- (a) applied for the decision; and (b) is dissatisfied with the decision or conditions.
+The local government - - Δηρεα Table 3 s to the tribunal only ncy appeals oment approval for build ing work to the extent the building Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any) A building advisory agency for the development applicatior related to the approval The assessment manager The applicant A concurrence agency for the development application related to the approval A private certifier for the development application related to the approval An appeal may be made r- ge Act ling and Construction Commission; or Column 1 Appellant Column 2 Respondent Column 3 Co-respondent (if any) Column 4 Co-respondent by election (if any)

-Table 3 Appeals to the tribunal only A person who received, or was entitled to receive, notice of the decision The person who made the decision - - 4.
-Local government failure to decide application under the Building Act An appeal may be made against a local government's failure to decide an application under the Building Act within the period required under that Act.
-Column 1 Column 2 Column 3 Column 4 Appellant Respondent Co-respondent Co-respondent by election •• (if any) (if any) A person who was entitled to receive, notice of the decision The local government to which the application was made - -
+Table 3 Appeals to the tribunal only

+A person who received, or was entitled to receive, notice of the decision The person who made the decision - -

+application under the Building Act

+Column 1 Column 2 Column 3 Column 4

+Appellant Respondent Co-respondent Co-respondent by election

+(if any) (if any)

+A person who was The local government - -

+entitled to receive, to which the

+notice of the decision application was made